-Get started with the Hardware program
+Get started with the hardware dashboard program

-Register for the Hardware Program
+Register for the hardware program

 Design, create, and test your hardware and drivers

 You can help your customers identify quality products that run reliably on Windows-based computers by testing your products and participating in the Windows Hardware Compatibility Program (for Windows 10), or the Windows Hardware Certification Program (for Windows 8/8.1 and older operating systems).